ghostson1120/i18n-fluentc/README.md

 ### backend.getLanguages

-Will return a list of all languages in your project including percentage of translations done per version.
+Will return a list of all languages in your environment.
+Languages are available in English and in native language.

 ```js
 import Fluentc from "i18next-fluentc-backend";